 Login Error Page

-If you are logged in with a Microsoft account without admin credentials during setup, you will be presented with the following error page:
+If you are logged in with a Microsoft account without admin credentials during setup, you will be presented with an error page.

-If you need to debug O365, you can do so in the Azure Admin console.
+If you need to debug Office 365, you can do so in the Azure Admin console.

-To review the state of the O365 connection in the Azure Admin Console:
+To review the state of the Office 365 connection in the Azure Admin Console:

-- From the Azure Dashboard, go to Enterprise Applications on the left menu.
+- In the Azure Dashboard, select Enterprise Applications in the left menu.

 - Click InsightIDR Connection to open the application page.

-- From the application page, select Permissions on the left menu.
+- On the application page, select Permissions in the left menu.
 From here you can check audit logs and confirm that it has the appropriate permissions.